ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM

-However, in some complex scenarios (such as scenarios lacking fixed landmarks like buildings and roads; scenes with complex terrains like hills and gullies; and scenes with many dynamic objects), deep learning-based methods still face challenges.
-(1) Although deep learning-based methods are generally robust to a small number of dynamic objects (such as pedestrians and vehicles), when the proportion of dynamic objects in the scene is too high, their ego-motion will generate additional local constraints, leading to a decline in trajectory accuracy or even trajectory divergence.
+However, in some complex scenarios (such as scenarios lacking fixed landmarks like buildings and roads; scenes with many dynamic objects), deep learning-based methods still face challenges.
+(1) In unstructured environments (such as rural and semi-urban scenes), point cloud often contains a large amount of noise and outliers, which significantly affect the extraction of local features, cause incorrect matching of feature points\cite{ruchti2018mapping}.
+What's more, structurally feature points with regular distribution (such as those of buildings and road signs) are far easier to achieve correct matching than feature points with irregular distribution (for example, feature points of vegetation).
+Ignoring such differences will restrict the accuracy and efficiency of matching.
+(2) Although deep learning-based methods are generally robust to a small number of dynamic objects (such as pedestrians and vehicles), when the proportion of dynamic objects in the scene is too high, their ego-motion will generate additional local constraints.
 Existing dynamic point elimination methods (such as introducing auxiliary networks\cite{pfreundschuh2021dynamic}) are effective, but inevitably increase the computational cost of the system.
-(2) In unstructured environments (such as hills and gullies), point cloud often contains a large amount of noise and outliers, which significantly affect the extraction of local features, cause incorrect matching of feature points, and ultimately lead to wrong pose estimation\cite{ruchti2018mapping}.
-(3) In SLAM task, structurally feature points with regular distribution (such as those of buildings and road signs) are far easier to achieve correct matching than feature points with irregular distribution (for example, feature points of vegetation).
-Ignoring such differences will restrict the accuracy and efficiency of matching.
-(4) For the loop closure detection task in SLAM, using a single receptive field for feature extraction fails to fully utilize multi-scale neighborhood structural information.
+(3) For the loop closure detection task in SLAM, using a single receptive field for feature extraction fails to fully utilize multi-scale neighborhood structural information.
 As a result, when the receptive field increases, the similarity of point clouds in certain overlapping regions may decrease significantly, which increases the probability of incorrect predictions for repeated scenes and ultimately leads to errors in pose estimation.
 In general, when existing methods deal with complex scenarios such as dynamic points, noise points, and unstructured environments, they often need to introduce additional constraints.
 This affects the matching of feature points to a certain extent, and they frequently face a trade-off between location accuracy and system robustness.

 To address the above challenges, we propose a neural descriptors-based adaptive noise filtering strategy for SLAM, named ADA-DPM.
 This method consists of three key modules: the Dynamic Segmentation Head, the Importance Scoring Head, and the GLI-GCN (Cross Layer Intra-Graph Convolution) module.